felixp7/lunar-logo/tutorial.md

 - An empty pair of square brackets, with or without spaces in-between, is read as a list with no elements.
 - The closing square bracket only counts if it ends a word.
 The characters "[[]]" parse as a list with one element, the word "[]".
+- You can use `parse` to re-process literals. `parse [[]]` yields a list with one element, the empty list.

 Last but not least, there are two other data types, dictionaries and functions, that can't be parsed directly but can be created with the procedures `function`/`fn` and `dict`, respectively.
+Blocks of code, too, are evaluated at runtime, after the parsing stage.

 Conditionals
 ------------

 You've already seen how to store a sequence of operations in a block of code.
 Now let's look at how to express when it's OK to run them.

+	type [Enter a number:]
+	type space
+	make num parse-int readword

+	if lt :num 0 do
+		print [Don't be so negative!]
+	end

+`if` takes a condition and a block of code and runs the block only if the condition holds true.
+But what if you want to (also) do something otherwise?
+Append this to the previous example:

+	test eq mod :num 2 0
+	iftrue do
+		print [I don't even.]
+	end
+	iffalse do
+		print [That's odd...]
+	end

+You can use `iffalse test ...` to chain conditionals, similar to "else if" clauses in other languages.
+That, however, can be unwieldy if you just want to set a value based on a condition.
+Let's expand the example some more:

+	function odd-or-even [n] do
+		return ifelse eq mod :n 2 0 [even] [odd] end

+	print odd-or-even :num

+Unlike its brethren, `ifelse` takes a condition and two *literal lists*.
+It parses and evaluates only one of them, depending on the condition, and returns the first resulting value.
+It's an error to pass `ifelse` an empty list.

+As an aside, note how procedure and function names can contain "strange" characters like a dash.
+That's thanks to the split-at-whitespace rule.

 Loops
 -----